 This in itself is no small task but we have teamed with the best in the business, those who are invested in their people & planet.

 We have engaged with some tea estates who are already doing great things: following organic farming principles to ensure regeneration of the land they work on, far exceeding minimum government requirements for pay and benefits such as operating a revenue share scheme and a welfare fund for workers as well as training employees in all aspects of the artisanal tea making process.

 Like many things when you look deeper into the history of Ceylon tea you discover a far from perfect world where Colonialism dominated and enlisted a workforce of people with promises of work, better living conditions and quality of life for them and their families.
 Sadly for many people and for many years this was and is still not the case.

 We are proud to have been recognised and approved by Fair & Good and Good Market.
 These are organisations recognising businesses who are making an effort to offer responsible, sustainable solutions for our environment, communities & wildlife.
-We are super excited to announced that we are a finalist in the Good Food category of the Sustainable Business Awards 2021 and the 2021 NZ Artisan Awards.
+We are super excited to have been a finalist in the Good Food category of the Sustainable Business Awards 2021.

 We are not perfect but we are dedicated to keep working harder to improve.

 We have spent enough time in the tea plantation communities to know that typically they are some of the poorest in Sri Lanka.
 From day one, supporting the pluckers that bring us our tea has been at the core of what we do.
 Through our work with charities we knew we needed to dig deep to find the foundation who was aligned with our values.
 We found Tea Leaf Trust, founded by Tim & Yasmene and have since formed a strong relationship with them.